Orbiter/we-map/README.md

-# WeeMap
+# WeeMap: A Collaborative and Interactive Mapping Tool

 This is a map where you can add markers to remember and share locations.

+## How to run this:
+- You can use the online application at https://weemap.org
+- To run a local copy, just clone the repository and open index.html
+- This application does not require a make process and also no server.

 ## Functions:
 - Click on the map to add a location (blue marker).